Get a 1st Look at Nathan Lane, Laurie Metcalf, Christopher Abbott in Death of a Salesman on Broadway, Opening April 9 | Playbill

-Nathan Lane, Laurie Metcalf, Christopher Abbott Star in Death of a Salesman on Broadway Beginning March 6
+Get a 1st Look at Nathan Lane, Laurie Metcalf, Christopher Abbott in Death of a Salesman on Broadway, Opening April 9

 Tony winner Joe Mantello is at the helm of the Arthur Miller classic.

-Broadway gets another revival of Arthur Miller's Pulitzer-winning Death of a Salesman at the Winter Garden Theatre beginning March 6.
-Opening night will be April 9, with the already extended run set to continue through August 9.
+It's opening night for the newest Broadway revival of Arthur Miller's Pulitzer-winning Death of a Salesman at the Winter Garden Theatre April 9.
+Previews began March 6, with the extended run set to continue through August 9.
 Joe Mantello is at the helm.
+Get a first look at the revival with newly released production shots in the gallery below.

 Tony winners Nathan Lane and Laurie Metcalf lead the new revival as Willy and Linda Loman, respectively, opposite Christopher Abbott as Biff Loman, Ben Ahlers as Happy Loman, K. Todd Freeman as Charley, Jonathan Cake as Uncle Ben, John Drea as Howard Wagner, Michael Benjamin Washington as Bernard, Tasha Lawrence as The Woman, Jake Silbermann as Stanley, Joaquin Consuelos as Young Biff, Jake Termine as Young Happy, Karl Green as Young Bernard, Katherine Romans as Miss Forsythe, and Mary Neely as Letta.
 Understudies Jack Falahee, Aidan Cazeau, Charlie Niccolini, Alexis Bronkovic, Erik Kilpatrick, and Brendan Donaldson round out the company.
 Casting is by Taylor Williams.